Franklin Mountain talus snail

 The Franklin Mountain talus snail, scientific name Sonorella metcalfi, is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the subfamily Helminthoglyptinae.
 This species is endemic to the United States.

 The name "talus snail" refers to the fact that snails in this genus live on and in talus.
-This species is called "Franklin Mountain talus snail" after the Franklin Mountains in Texas.
+This species is named after the Franklin Mountains in Texas.